Negligible Risks – Deviation #1 in ISO 14971

 The intent is to require manufacturers to reduce risks, rather than hazards.
-The first step of the risk analysis process involves identifying hazards, but some of these hazards may never result in harm, due to risk controls that are inherent to the design your company has chosen.
-In addition, the severity of harm that a hazard may present could be so low that it may present no risk to the user or patient.
+The first step of the risk analysis process involves identifying hazards.
+Still, some of these hazards may never result in harm, due to risk controls that are inherent to the design your company has chosen.
+Also, the severity of harm that a hazard may present could be so low that it may present no risk to the user or patient.

 I recommend writing a hazard identification report that includes all the hazards that were identified.
 This report should also categorize the hazard.
 You only need two categories: 1) hazards to be analyzed for risk, and 2) hazards that do not require risk analysis.
 You need a rationale for each risk that you do not perform risk analysis for, and you need traceability to risk controls and the risk-benefit analysis for each hazard that you do analyze.

-About 8 years ago, the United States Food and Drug Administration (USFDA) issued an alert cautioning physicians to avoid the use of hemostatic agents near the spinal column, due to the potential hazard of paralysis caused by the swelling of a hemostatic agent as it absorbs blood.
+About eight years ago, the United States Food and Drug Administration (USFDA) issued an alert cautioning physicians to avoid the use of hemostatic agents near the spinal column, due to the potential hazard of paralysis caused by the swelling of a hemostatic agent as it absorbs the blood.
 My employer, Z-Medica, quickly received many customer inquiries asking about the safety of QuikClot near the spinal column.
-I was able to quickly respond that there was zero risk of QuikClot causing paralysis, because that particular hemostatic agent did not swell.
+I was able to quickly respond that there were zero risks of QuikClot causing paralysis because that particular hemostatic agent did not swell.
 Instead of absorption, the product adsorbed blood and did not change in size or shape during the adsorption process.

 The common phrase that has been used in risk management training classes should be reconsidered in light of feedback from the European Commission.
 Maybe a better phrase would be: “It is better to estimate the risk of 10% of 200 hazards than it is to estimate 50% of 20 hazards.
 However, it is important to provide a clear justification for any hazards that are not included in the risk analysis.”